 We are looking for two different types of Level Designers.
 Firstly, we need people that can bring existing levels an aesthetic quality, and are experienced with lighting, texturing, and the general make up in Hammer.
 Screenshots and/or example maps are required.

-We are also looking for puzzle designers, such as anyone who has a lot of experience designing different types of puzzles for games like Portal 2.
+We are also looking for general level designers, such as anyone who has a lot of experience designing different types of puzzles for games like Portal 2.
 Source engine or Hammer experience is not necessary.
 You only need to be able to design levels well, whether it is on paper or Google Sketchup or what ever you find best suited.

 Most of the concept work will revolve around the industrial era Alien technology and architecture.
 Samples of previous work required.
 We already have a strong set of existing concept art for you to draw on.

 We are currently looking for voice actors to do the female alien voices, as well as human voices including Zenaida's voice.

 The aliens will be speaking an alien language specifically designed for this mod.
 Their dialogue is partly already written and ready for recording.
 Examples will be provided if you are interested.

 We are interested in getting any help we can get, especially world texture creators and prop modellers.